Line Chart

 1. Spline Chart

-2. Step Line chart
+2. Step Line Chart

-3. Stacked lines chart
+3. Stacked Lines Chart

 When Not to Use a Line Chart?

-1When you have fewer values to represent as label/nominal variables
+Few values as label/nominal variables

 Share on